Montessori Mom

 1. Cut a hole in front of the container, leaving at least one inch at the bottom and several inches at the top of the container.

-2. Cover the hole with mesh or hose, you can glue mesh around the opening or cover the outside of the box with one leg of the pantyhose.
+2. Cover the hole with mesh or hose.
+You can glue mesh around the opening or cover the outside of the box with one leg of the panty hose.

-3. Cover with the lid and you have a terrific bug barn
+3. Cover with the lid and you have a terrific bug barn!

 4. You can decorate the bug barn with paper, bug stickers, etc. Also, you can add a handle by punching a hole at each side of the container and adding a string or pipe cleaner.
 Have fun catching and observing bugs.
 You can let the bugs go when you are finished looking at them.